bokajgd/multimodal-representation-learning-ehr/README.md

     <li><a href="#summary">summary</a></li>
     <li><a href="#graphical-representation-of-pipeline>"Graphical representation of pipeline</a></li>
     <li><a href="#repository-structure">Repository structure</a></li>
+    <li><a href="#data-statement">Data statement</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About the project
+The repository contains the source code used for my Master's Thesis in Cognitive Sceince @ Aarhus University 2023.
+A summary of the project is presented below.

 <!-- THESIS SUMMARY -->
 ## Summary